-Predators such as bears, wolverines and lynx are present in the national park.
+Predators such as bear, wolverine and lynx are present in the National park.
 They are difficult to spot, but during the winter, you can find their tracks.

-You can see golden eagles, white-tailed eagles, rough-legged buzzards and gerfalcons hunting above the mountain.
-In some years the rare Arctic leaf warbler has been seen on the slopes of Mount Njullá.
-You will find redpolls, willow warblers, bluethroats and bramblings in the birch forest and osieries and golden plovers and dotterels in the alpine heaths.
-Wading birds thrive in the marshlands and red-throated divers in the small tarns.
+You can see golden eagle, white-tailed eagle, rough-legged buzzard and gerfalcon hunting above the mountain.
+In some years the rare Arctic warbler has been seen on the slopes of Mount Njullá.
+You will find redpoll, willow warbler, bluethroat and brambling in the birch forest and golden plover and dotterel in the alpine heaths.
+Wading birds thrive in the marshlands and red-throated diver in the small lakes.
 The bird-rich delta where Abiskojåkka empties into Torneträsk is a bird sanctuary during parts of the year.